-POS 290 SELECTED STUDIES IN POLITICAL SCIENCE
+POS 290 SELECTED STUDIES IN POLITICAL SCIENCE .25-4 units

-Group investigation of a special problem in the area of political science.
+13.5-216 hours laboratory Group investigation of a special problem in the area of political science.
 As appropriate, the specific subject will be announced in the Schedule of Courses.